eyuptkknt/super_simple_stock/README.md

 iv.
 Calculate Volume Weighted Stock Price based on trades in past 15 minutes
 b.
 Calculate the GBCE All Share Index using the geometric mean of prices for all stocks

+# formulas is uploaded as formulas.png
+you can find and useformulas in formulas.png file to do.

 # small set of data as dictionary